Walter E. Boomer

-General Walter Eugene Boomer (born September 22, 1938) is a retired American four-star general and assistant commandant of the United States Marine Corps and business executive.
+General Walter Eugene Boomer (born September 22, 1938) is a retired four-star general and assistant commandant of the United States Marine Corps and business executive.
 Boomer led all Marines in Operations Desert Shield and Desert Storm during the Gulf War.
 He was later the chairman and CEO of Rogers Corporation and retired in 2004.
 He is the current lead director of Baxter International.
 Boomer is a 1960 graduate of Duke University and later earned a master's degree from American University.

 Biography

 Boomer was born on 22 September 1938 in Rich Square, North Carolina.
 In 1956, he graduated from Randolph-Macon Academy in Front Royal, Virginia.
 He earned a B.A. degree from Duke University in 1960, and was commissioned a second lieutenant in the U.S. Marine Corps.
 He earned a Master of Science degree in technology of management from American University, Washington, D.C. in 1973.

 Marine Corps service

 After completing The Basic School, Quantico, Virginia, in January 1961, his first assignments were with the 1st Battalion, 8th Marines and the 2nd Battalion, 2nd Marines, 2nd Marine Division, Camp Lejeune, where he was platoon commander, weapons platoon commander and battalion training officer, respectively, from 1961 to 1964.
 He was promoted to first lieutenant in December 1961 and to captain in April 1965.

 Boomer saw combat action from 1966 to 1967 in the Republic of Vietnam as the commanding officer, Company H, 2nd Battalion, 4th Marines.
 During this combat tour, he was awarded the Silver Star Medal for valor.
 Returning to the US, he attended the Amphibious Warfare School at Quantico.
 On completion, he was promoted to major in May 1968, and was transferred to Headquarters Marine Corps, Washington, D.C., for duty as the administrative assistant and aide-de-camp to the Deputy Chief of Staff for Plans and Programs.
 Following this assignment, he attended the Armed Forces Staff College in Norfolk, Virginia.

 In 1971, Boomer attended the Short Advisors Course at Fort Bragg, North Carolina, in preparation for advisor duty with the South Vietnamese Marines.
 In August that year, he returned to Vietnam as an advisor to the 4th Vietnamese Marine Corps Battalion.
 While serving this tour of duty, he was involved in the defense of Firebase Sarge during the Easter Offensive, North Vietnam's largest assault on the South.

 Transferred back to the US in September 1972, he attended American University, receiving his M.S. degree in December 1973.
 The following month, he began a three-year tour as a management instructor at the U.S. Naval Academy, Annapolis, Maryland.
 During the last year of his tour, he was the chairman of the Department of Management.
 He was promoted to lieutenant colonel in September 1976.